mrphilipfr/hello-world/README.md

 # hello-world
-Hello Git - This is just a test
+Hello Git - This is just testing!
 Adding info to readme